 Sewage and industrial effluent are collected from consumers via a sewer system and treated at the Ceres wastewater treatment plant.
-The plant services the areas of Ceres, N'Duli, Bella Vista and upgraded in 2015 and the system includes three booster pump stations.
+The plant services the areas of Ceres, N'Duli, Bella Vista and Prince Alfred's Hamlet.
+The sewer system includes nine booster pump stations.
+A portion of the treated effluent is used for irrigation.
+The Tulbagh wastewater treatment plant was upgraded in 2015 and the system includes three booster pump stations.
 The Wolseley Wastewater treatment plant was upgraded in 2014 and the system includes six booster pump stations.
 The Op-die-Berg wastewater treatment plant serves approximately 75% of the consumers and the rest are serviced with septic tanks.
 Septic tanks are emptied by the municipality on request.